By Michael Corcoran

 “We don’t need to know the lineup to pay $200 for three-day passes.
 It’s gonna be awesome.”

-“It’s going to be a one-of-a-kind club.
-Michael Hsu is the architect and Joel Mozersky is doing the interior.
+“This is going to be a totally one-of-a-kind club.
+Michael Hsu is the architect and Joel Mozersky is the interior designer.
 Hit up Giant Noise for more deets.”

 “That’s weird.
 I just rented a movie from Vulcan and no one who worked there was eating.”